 Denise Kiernan has worked as a journalist and producer.
 She is best known for The Girls of Atomic City, which came out in March 2013 and immediately shot to the top of the New York Times bestsellers list - and stayed there.
 The Girls of Atomic City tells the story of the women who worked at Oak Ridge on the Manhattan Project.
 She has appeared on the Daily Show and NPR to talk about her book and the women who worked on the Manhattan Project.

 Robert S. Norris is the author of the definitive biography of General Groves, Racing for the Bomb: General Leslie R. Groves, the Manhattan Project’s Indispensable Man.
-He is a senior fellow at the Federation of American Scientists in Washington, DC, and previously was a senior research associate for the National Defense Research Council.
+He is a senior fellow at the Federation of American Scientists in Washington, DC, and previously was a senior research associate for the National Resources Defense Council.
 He is an expert on the nuclear weapons programs of the United States, the Soviet Union and Russia, the United Kingdom, France, and China, as well as India, Pakistan, and Israel.
 He is the co-author of Making the Russian Bomb: From Stalin to Yeltsin and has written many articles on nuclear history.
 He has a PhD in Political Science from New York University.

 Richard Rhodes is the Pulitzer Prize-winning author of The Making of the Atomic Bomb, The Twilight of the Bombs, Dark Sun as well as more than twenty other books.
 He has written extensively about nuclear issues and lectured widely in the United States and abroad.
 He has also served many posts, including as an Advisor for the Alfred P. Sloan Foundation (1990-Present), Fellow for the Program on Peace and International Cooperation at MacArthur Foundation (1990-1991), Visiting Scholar at the History of Science Department at Harvard University (1989-1990), Visiting Fellow for the Defense and Arms Control Studies Program at the Massachusetts Institute of Technology (1988-1989), among others.
 He graduated cum laude with a degree in history from Yale University.